hbctraining/main/README.md

 # Training program description:

 The training team at the Harvard Chan Bioinformatics Core provides bioinformatics training through both shorter workshops and longer in-depth courses.
 Our current workshops and courses are designed to help biologists become comfortable with using tools to analyse high-throughput data.
 We are slowly beginning to expand this repertoire to include training for researchers with more advanced bioinformatics skills.
+See our current workshop schedule on our [training website](http://bioinformatics.sph.harvard.edu/training/).

 *No prior NGS or command line expertise is required for our workshops or courses unless explicitly stated.*